 by: Emily Heist Moss

-Note: This piece was originally featured on Role/Reboot and reposted here with permission.
+Note: This piece was originally posted on the authors blog and has been reposted with permission.
 You can find the original here.
-Why throw away knick-knacks from exes?
-You can clear away the objects, but you can’t forget their associations, says Emily Heist Moss.

 Emily Heist Moss is a New Englander in love with Chicago, where she works in a tech start-up.
 She blogs every day about gender, media, politics and sex at Rosie Says, and has written for Jezebel, The Frisky, The Huffington Post and The Good Men Project.
 Find her on Facebook and Twitter.